vimalmenon/backend.completeautomate/README.md

   - Offline Feature
     - [ ] Script to upload data from local to DB
     - [ ] Script to download data from db to local
-    - [ ] Should be able to list keep some offline data
+    - [ ] Should be able to list and show S3 keep some offline data
     - [ ] Should be able to run the GUI and Flow Offline
     - [ ] Check Offline and Upload the data
     - [ ] Need a database for Mocked API when Offline